Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Rotational Flamelet Model

-The analytical frameworks allow for multi-step, detailed kinetics although the presented calculations are limited to one-step kinetics. \cite{Hellwig2023} has recently extended the analysis to include detailed kinetics and transport and variable thermophysical properties with a more complete examination of flammability limits.
-The quasi-steady assumption commonly used in previous flamelet models is maintained here for the flamelet.
-Premixed flames can only exist with orders-of-magnitude larger values of $Da$ compared to diffusion flamelets or multibranched flames.
-So, premixed flames will be less likely to survive extinction in a turbulent situation with high strain rates.
-The partially premixed flames in a multi-branched flame structure are driven by heat flux from the diffusion flame; thereby, they survive at lower values of Damk\"{o}hler number $Da$. \cite{Hellwig2024} examined the scalar dissipation-rate prediction of the rotational-flamelet model in the case where Fickian diffusion at the same rate is assumed for all species, a condition used in the Progress Variable Method, which neglected vorticity and implicitly used only a compressive normal strain rate.
-The rotational flamelet has the direct input of both strain rate and vorticity.
-For both models, it is found that a given maximum temperature or reaction rate correlates with a specific scalar dissipation rate (SDR) in the reaction zone.
+Hellwig et al. \cite{Hellwig2025b} improved the rotational flamelet model by including detailed kinetics, multicomponent transport, and variable thermophysical properties with a more complete examination of flammability limits.
+The quasi-steady assumption commonly used in previous flamelet models was retained here for the flamelet.
+Hellwig et al. \cite{Hellwig2025a} later substituted a Fickian diffusion formulation, setting the diffusivities of all species equal to the thermal diffusivity in order to define scalar dissipation rate in the RFM and showed that vorticity and varying transverse strain rates create a multi-valued correspondence between the asymptotic strain rate $S^*$ and the flame-local scalar dissipation rate.
+This work was conducted because the scalar dissipation rate is given importance in the CFM and FPV methods, which neglected vorticity 3D effects.
+The RFM has the direct input of both strain rate and vorticity.
+For both models, a given maximum temperature or burning rate correlates with a specific scalar dissipation rate (SDR) in the reaction zone.
 However, different imposed values of compressive strain rate and vorticity impose that same value of SDR.
+Both \cite{Hellwig2025a,Hellwig2025b} showed fundamental results consistent with the original works of Sirignano \cite{Sirignano2022a,Sirignano2022b}, in that the combination of varying transverse strain rates and vorticity modify the local flame structure and burning rate.

-Scaling laws have been presented \citep{Sirignano2022a} for relating strain rates and vorticity at the sub-grid level to those quantities at the resolved-flow level for coupling with large-eddy simulations or the time-averaged mean-flow level for Reynolds-averaged flows.
-The time-averaged behavior of a simple turbulent flow is resolved with coupling to the rotational flamelet model.
+Scaling laws have been presented by \citep{Sirignano2022a} for relating strain rates and vorticity at the sub-grid level to those quantities at the resolved-flow level for coupling with large-eddy simulations or the time-averaged mean-flow level for Reynolds-averaged flows.
+The time-averaged behavior of a simple turbulent flow is resolved with coupling to the RFM.
 Specifically, a two-dimensional, multicomponent, time-averaged planar shear layer with variable density and energy release is employed using a mixing-length description for the eddy viscosity.